Portfolio Optimization with Cumulative Prospect Theory Utility via Convex Optimization: Optimization methods

 At $\hat{w}$, we create a concave approximation of the first term of $U^\text{cpt}(w)$ by linearizing $(f_{\pi_+}\circ \phi_+)$.
 We approximate the second term in the difference by linearizing the inner convex utility $u_-$.
 To linearize dot-sort-positive, we observe that a subgradient is given by the vector $g_x$ with entries

 where $\sigma_x$ is the permutation which maps $i$ to the rank of $x_i$ in $x$.
 The minorant at $\hat{w}$ is therefore given by

 The minorization-maximization (MM) algorithm (also called the majorization-minimization algorithm when solving a minimization problem) simply iterates between creating the minorant at the current iterate and then maximizing it to find the next iterate~\cite{MM}.
 Our minorant is concave, so maximizing it is efficient.
+Here $\mathcal{W}$ can be any DCP convex constraint set, since each iteration requires solving a general convex optimization problem.

 \begin{algdesc}{Minorization-maximization method} \textbf{given} $w^0$, let $\hat{w} := w_0$. \\\textbf{repeat:} \begin{enumerate} \item Let $w^\text{next}$ be a maximizer of $\tilde{U}^\text{cpt}(w)$, subject to $w\in\mathcal{W}$. \item {\bf break if} $w^\text{next}=\hat{w}$. \item Update $\hat w=w^\text{next}$. \end{enumerate} {\bf return} $\hat w$. \end{algdesc}